(methods by which the parameters of stars are determined)

 of such binary systems still reveals a distribution of any parameters

-that would be determined by also knowing the viewing angle.
+that can be revealed in part by the viewing angle.

 The most direct methods of stellar parameter determination: